conoro/ytpodders/README.md

 * You can now browse to http://url_of_your_server and follow the auth flow to get a token.
 Note it down

 ### Client
-* Download YTPodders binary, youtube-dl, ffmpeg and ffprobe binaries as one download here TODO
 * On your client machine download the [ytpodders source code](https://github.com/conoro/ytpodders) via git clone or [zip download](https://github.com/conoro/ytpodders/archive/master.zip) into $GOPATH/src/github.com/conoro/ytpodders
+* Download youtube-dl, ffmpeg and ffprobe as above to that directory too
 * go build github.com/conoro/ytpodders to create the ytpodders binary
 * The rest of the steps are the same as the End-User ones.